Disappearance of Ikran Tahlil Farah: Background

 According to her Somali diplomatic passport Ikran was born in Kenya on 24 August 1996.
 After attending primary school in Mandera, she went to Agha Khan High School in Nairobi.
 She graduated with a BA in International Relations from the United States International University in Nairobi.

 Ikran joined NISA in 2017, where she worked at the director's office.
 She was promoted in October 2017 to director of the Human Rights Compliance Division.
 Her duties included liaising with the British Embassy in Mogadishu and AMISOM on security sector capacity building.
 From October 2018 to July 2019, she was seconded as Chief of Staff to the office of the Mayor of Mogadishu, Abdirahman Yarisow, who was assassinated in August 2019.
-NISA then sent her to study in the UK, where she achieved a Certificate of International Human Rights Law from the University of Nottingham also in 2019, and a post-graduate certificate in Internation Affairs from King's College, London in 2020.
+NISA then sent her to study in the UK, where she achieved a Certificate of International Human Rights Law from the University of Nottingham also in 2019, and a post-graduate certificate in International Affairs from King's College, London in 2020.
 She returned to NISA as head of their cyber security unit, where she worked until her disappearance in June 2021.

 Abduction

 On 26 June 2021, 25-year-old Ikran was abducted close to her home in Abdulaziz district of Mogadishu, which is near the NISA headquarters.
-The last sighting of Ikran is of CCTV footage which shows her getting into a NISA Toyota jeep.
-Garowe online have said that they obtained the CCTV footage of her 'being thrown into a jeep' with a NISA registration plate on the night of her disappearance.
+The last sighting of Ikran is of CCTV footage which shows her getting into a replica NISA Toyota jeep.
+Garowe online have said that they obtained the CCTV footage of her 'being thrown into a jeep' with a fake NISA registration plate on the night of her disappearance.
 However, NISA claimed that the CCTV footage was unavailable, due to the fact that the video camera was not working.